-Many people know very little about credit, let alone what a “credit score” is.
+Most people know very little about credit, let alone what a credit score is or what it means.

-In short, a credit score is a given number, from 280 to 990 (depending on the credit score range) that represents your credit risk level, or risk of defaulting on a given loan.
+In short, a credit score is a given three-digit number, ranging from as low as 150 to as high as 990 (depending on the credit score range) that represents your credit risk level, or risk of defaulting on a given loan.

 With the advent of credit scores, banks and lenders were able to make credit decisions almost instantly and much more accurately, instead of relying on time-consuming underwriting that could take weeks.